rapidsai/ptxcompiler/README.md

 This function spawns a new process to check the CUDA Driver and Runtime versions, so it can be safely called at any point in a process.
 It will only patch Numba when the Runtime version exceeds the Driver version.

+Under certain circumstances (for example running with InfiniBand network stacks), spawning a subprocess might not be possible.
+For these cases, the patching behaviour can be controlled using two environment variables:

+- `PTXCOMPILER_CHECK_NUMBA_CODEGEN_PATCH_NEEDED`: if set to a truthy integer then a subprocess will be spawned to check if patching Numba is necessary.
+Default value: True (the subprocess check is carried out)
+- `PTXCOMPILER_APPLY_NUMBA_CODEGEN_PATCH`: if it is known that patching is necessary, but spawning a subprocess is not possible, set this to a truthy integer to unconditionally patch Numba.
+Default
+  value: False (Numba is not unconditionally patched).